Sudhanshugupta26/Spring_Boot/README.md

 This repository contains a collection of **Java Spring Boot projects**, demonstrating various Spring Boot features, configurations, and dependency injection techniques.
 All projects are **Maven-based** and developed using **IntelliJ IDEA**, making them easy to run and explore.
 This repository serves as a practical learning resource and reference for students, beginners, and developers looking to understand Spring Boot concepts.

+Additionally, the repository includes a folder named **`Spring Jars`** which contains all the required JAR files for the projects, making it easy to run the applications without manually downloading dependencies. 🌿

 ## 🌿 Projects Overview 🌿

 1. **SpringBoot1 – XML Configuration**